Niveditasri/Supply-Chain-Smart-Contract/README.md

 2. **Interacting with the Contract**:
    - Update the `interact.js` script with the deployed contract address and your Ethereum provider.
    - Run `node scripts/interact.js` to execute the interactions.

-## Notes

-- Ensure proper handling of gas limits and transaction costs based on your Ethereum network conditions.
-- Adjust contract functions and interaction scripts as per your specific use case and requirements.

 ---

 This README provides an overview of the `SupplyChain` smart contract, its functionalities, interaction scripts (`deploy.js` and `interact.js`), prerequisites, usage instructions, and notes for deployment and interaction on the Ethereum blockchain.
 Adjust the content as necessary to fit your project specifics and additional details you may want to include.